Mono and stereo cassettes

 This is an interesting anomaly that should not effect operations.
 If you had a full-width mono head, there would be at most about a 4 dB improvement in signal-to-noise ratio vs. using one track of a stereo head (which usually results in better sound).
 Since the premium cassette decks, such as the Nakamichi Dragons that I use, provide very low wow and flutter, flat frequency response, a means to adjust azimuth of the play head, and gentle tape handling, all of these benefits outweigh the 4 dB or less reduction in signal-to-noise performance.
 If the tape hiss is a real problem (as opposed to noise recorded in from the recorder’s electronics), some of it can be effectively removed using a noise-reduction plug-in.
 Generally a 4 dB noise reduction in a good plug-in is transparent.

-We do recommend archiving both tracks in a professional archival scenario.
+We highly recommend archiving both tracks in a professional archival scenario.